-I always find myself in the water on vacation whether it be going to the beach, relaxing in the pool, exploring the ocean via submersible scooter, taking a glass bottom boat tour, or sailing on a catamaran.
-When planning our girls weekend in Montego Bay, I just HAD to add a water activity.
-Bamboo Rafting on the Martha Brae was exactly what we needed.
-If you’re planning a trip to Montego Bay or looking for a cruise stop excursion, read more about our experience Bamboo Rafting on the Martha Brae River in Falmouth, Jamaica.
+I always find myself in the water on vacation, whether going to the beach, relaxing in the pool, exploring the ocean via a submersible scooter, taking a glass-bottom boat tour, or sailing on a catamaran.
+When planning our weekend in Montego Bay, I just HAD to add a water activity, and the Martha Brae river rafting tour was it.

 Martha Brae River Facts + About the Martha Brae Rafter’s Village

-Bamboo Rafting on the Martha Brae is the #1 rafting attraction on the island.
-The Martha Brae Rafter’s Village is located about 20 miles from Montego Bay in Falmouth, part of the Trelawny Parish.
+Bamboo Rafting on the Martha Brae is the #1 rafting attraction on the island of Jamaica.
+The Martha Brae Rafter’s Village is about 20 miles from Montego Bay and is in the heart of Jamaica’s Trelawny Parish.
 During the plantation era, Bamboo rafts were used to float sugar and other crops to the harbor before being loaded on ships headed to Europe.

 Traveling to the Martha Brae Rafting Village from Montego Bay

-Since we’re somewhat “spur of the moment travelers” and sometimes travel on a budget, we searched online to see how much rafting on the Martha Brae would cost.
-The best option we saw for our last minute planning was via Jamaica Rafting.
-The Martha Brae rafting cost at the time was $65 which included roundtrip transportation, welcome drinks and the three-mile raft ride on the Martha Brae River.
+Since we’re somewhat “spur of the moment travelers” and sometimes travel on a budget, we searched online to see how much our rafting adventure on the Martha Brae would cost.
+The best option we saw for our last-minute planning was via a tour called Jamaica Rafting.

 Bamboo Rafting on the Martha Brae River

-The Legend of Martha Brae is the story of a Taino witch who was tortured by Spanish settlers looking for gold.
-She pretended to share the location of the gold, she led the settlers into a cave, disappeared, and changed the course of the river.
+The Legend of Martha Brae is the story of a Taino “witch” tortured by Spanish settlers looking for gold.
+Pretending to share the location of the gold, she instead led the settlers into a cave, disappeared, and changed the course of the river.

-Bamboo rafting on the Martha Brae was one of the most relaxing experiences I’ve ever had.
-On my next trip to Jamaica, I hope to visit Port Antonio for rafting on the Rio Grande.
+Bamboo rafting on the Martha Brae River is a good tour to add to your Jamaica bucket list and one of the most relaxing experiences I’ve ever had.
+Next time I’m in Jamaica, I hope to visit Port Antonio for rafting on the Rio Grande.